Chipsterjulien/luapilot_standalone/README.md

 LuaPilot is a Lua library offering advanced functionalities for file, table, and string manipulation, as well as performance analysis tools.
 LuaPilot is written in C++ for optimal performance and can be easily integrated into your Lua scripts.

+LuaPilot also allows embedding a ZIP file into the executable.
+Upon execution, the ZIP file will be decompressed and loaded into memory.
+The LuaPilot file will search for the main.lua file.

 ## Features

 - **Hello there**